bfowle/talaria/docs/src/api/cli-reference.md

 ### database

-Manage biological sequence databases with SEQUOIA (Sequence Query Optimization with Indexed Architecture) for efficient storage and updates.
+Manage biological sequence databases with HERALD (Sequence Query Optimization with Indexed Architecture) for efficient storage and updates.

 #### Usage
 ```bash